Opens an external site in a new window

 After cloning the repo and installing packages, these commands create a `.env` file from the template provided and fire up the dev server.
 You can change the server port in `package.json` if you already have an app running on port 5173 (the default port).

-2. src/lib/config/website.js .
+2. src/lib/config/website.js.
 This file contains data which are used for SEO as well as the parameters needed for our Progressive Working App.
-More sensitive data can be pulled from the .env file when needed.
-Having said that, for the progressive app customisation, we shouldn’t have anything secret.
-Go ahead and customise the file (lines 7–11):
+More sensitive data can be pulled from the .env file when required.
+Having said that, for the progressive app customization, we shouldn’t have anything secret.
+Go ahead and customize the file (lines 7–11):

 src/lib/config/website.js